 The glass ceiling has been broken in many areas of society, but one prominent area remains.
 Males continue to dominate STEM careers.
-Thankfully, resources encouraging girls to pursue their interests in these fields are extensive with many right here in the Gainesville area.
+Thankfully, resources encouraging girls to pursue their interests in these fields, and girls in STEM/STEAM are on the rise!

 STEM programs include subjects and topics related to science, technology, engineering and mathematics.
 You may also see it written STEAM instead to include the importance of the arts.
 While girls are just as capable as boys to perform STEM-related jobs, research has consistently shown that girls tend to shy away from STEM activities and subjects as early as elementary school years largely due to gender stereotypes and girls being encouraged to pursue traditionally feminine careers.